As part of a six-week Asia trip, we were heading to Koh Samui, Thailand. And we wanted to visit Koh Tao too.

 One thing you should do if you stay at Sensi Paradise is to walk from the resort south along the coast to Sai Nuan Beach.

-The paved path with bamboo railings snakes through the trees, hugging the hillside, and runs through the neighboring Koh Tao bungalows of Charm Churee Village, then another resort, before the path finally reaches Sai Nuan Beach.
+The paved path with bamboo railings snakes through the trees, hugging the hillside, and runs past neighboring Koh Tao resorts, before the path finally reaches Sai Nuan Beach.

 But that makes a cooling swim afterward back at Sensi Paradise’s pool all that more delicious.
 (Did we tell you the resort has two swimming pools that look like they could belong to a Four Seasons?)